RoboSats/robosats/nodeapp/README.md

-# RoboSats app for soverign nodes.
+# RoboSats client app for sovereign nodes

 RoboSats app for soverign nodes ( Umbrel, Citadel, Start9 ...).
 This app serves the RoboSats frontend app directly from your own node and redirects all API requests to RoboSats P2P market coordinator through your node's TOR proxy.